Open Hours

 When the surgery is closed, call NHS 111 for free where the right healthcare professional will see you, as close to your home as possible.

-Please remember to ‘Talk before you Walk’ – dial 111 first as you must have an appointment to be seen in one of the primary care service/ hubs across the Sedgefield North Primary Care network
+Please remember to ‘Talk before you Walk’ – dial NHS 111 first as you must have an appointment to be seen in one of the primary care service/ hubs across the Sedgefield North Primary Care network

 You may also use NHS Online at https://111.nhs.uk/